SantiagoFigli/SantiagoFigli/README.md

 ### About me

-I'm currently working at GlobeMediaCo. as a *Backend Developer* since 2022.
+I'm currently working at GlobeMediaCo. as a *Backend Developer* since  Dec 2023.
 I recently graduated from the *National Technological University* Dev Degree program in December 2023.